-BIO\ E105 - Introduction to Biology (4 credits)
+BIO E105 - Introduction to Biology (4 credits)

-Prerequisite(s): Eligible for ENG\ E101 or ENG\ E101W A study of the characteristics of life, the processes living organisms use to sustain life and the way in which they pass information to future generations.
+Prerequisite(s): Eligible for ENG E101 or ENG E101W

+A study of the characteristics of life, the processes living organisms use to sustain life and the way in which they pass information to future generations.
 The adaptations of humans are explored and compared with those of other organisms.

 Classification is presented to gain an appreciation of the unity and diversity of life.
-3 hours lecture and 3 hours laboratory.